Cong slams PM Modi for taking dig at opposition alliance; says he has started 'hating India' | Politics

 The opposition has been demanding that Modi make a statement on the Manipur issue in Parliament before a debate on the matter can be taken up.
 With the opposition and treasury bench members not relenting, a logjam is prevailing in both houses.

-More than 160 people have lost their lives and several have been injured since ethnic violence broke out in Manipur on May 3, when a ''Tribal Solidarity March'' was organised in the hill districts to protest against the Meitei community's demand for Scheduled Tribe (ST) status.
+More than 160 people have lost their lives and several have been injured since ethnic violence broke out in Manipur on May 3.

-Meiteis account for about 53 per cent of Manipur's population and live mostly in the Imphal valley, while tribals, including Nagas and Kukis, constitute 40 per cent and reside mostly in the hill districts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)